Aljgutier/fastapi_docker/README.md

 # Next Steps

 An examplar frontend React Application is described [here](https://github.com/Aljgutier/react_firebase).
-The frontend application illustrates how to send the Autorization header with Firebase token and subsequently displays the `userid`.
+The frontend application illustrates how to send the Autorization header with Firebase token and subsequently displays the returned`userid`.